moksh-mehta/reddit-political-analysis/data_deliverable/repotrs/tech_report/README.md

 overlap amongst users in the seed communities, and they were quickly added to the queue as a result.

-All of our data was cleaned as we were collecting it, meaning none was done after the JSON file was updated.
+All of our data was cleaned as we were collecting it, meaning no cleaning was done after the JSON file was updated.
 We checked that users were not suspended as that would lead to issues fetching their content, and included many checks on duplication for both the queue and the authors we looked at.
 Due to all this live checking and parsing there were no real issues with data cleanliness after